Code-Institute-Submissions/tag-project/readme.md

 ## Testing

+This site was tested manually be me and another tester, to exclude bais, through multiple different devices to help ensure compatibility

 ## Deployment

 I deployed my site to GitHub Pages from the Master branch, so that it will automatically update when I push a new version to the repository.